Congress Playing Cards: Collector’s Guide

 Building a Set

-- Stick to bridge size (all modern Congress)
+- Stick to bridge size for modern Congress decks.

-- Group decks by back design or era-inspired styling
+- Group decks by back design, index style, or era-inspired styling.

-- Decide early whether you prefer jumbo or traditional index consistency
+- Decide early whether you prefer jumbo index or traditional index consistency.

 Dating Congress Playing Cards